-IFRS 17 Insurance Contracts (issued in May 2017)
+IFRS 17 Insurance Contracts (issued in May 2017 and amended in June 2020)

 The new standard, effective for annual periods beginning on or after 1st January 2023, establishes principles for the recognition, measurement, presentation and disclosure of insurance contracts issued.
 It also requires similar principles to be applied to reinsurance contracts held and investment contracts with discretionary participation features issued.
 The objective is to ensure that entities provide relevant information in a way that faithfully represents those contracts.
-The Bank does not issue insurance contracts.
+The Company does not issue insurance contracts.

-Amendments to IAS 1 titled Classification of Liabilities as Current or Non-current (issued in January 2020)
+Amendments to IAS I titled Classification of Liabilities as Current or Non-current (issued in January 2020, amended in October 2022)

-The amendments, applicable to annual periods beginning on or after 1 January 2023, clarify a criterion in IAS 1 for classifying a liability as non-current: the requirement for an entity to have the right to defer settlement of the liability for at least 12 months after the reporting period.
+The amendments, applicable to annual periods beginning on or after 1st January 2024, clarify a criterion in IAS 1 for classifying a liability as non-current: the requirement for an entity to have the right to defer settlement of the liability for at least 12 months after the reporting period.